Alec Jeffreys and Genetic Fingerprinting

 In this interview, Professor Jeffreys explains the importance of the short sequences within DNA which can be used to track mutation and recombination, the two ways that DNA is able to vary itself.

 An interview concentrating on Professor Jeffreys' current and future work.

 Text of a speech given by Professor Jeffreys in 2000, describing the history of the field in which he works, from the discovery of blood groups in 1900 to his own work on the legacy of Chernobyl.

-A brief overview of what is involved.
+A brief overview of what is involved from a scientific perspective.

-Important dates from 1977 to the present.
+Important dates in the development of DNA fingerprinting from 1977 to the present.

 Professor Jeffreys was awarded an Honorary Degree of Doctor of Science at the University of Leicester in July 2004.

-Within the University of Leicester and beyond.
+Further online resources, within the University of Leicester and beyond.